lurado/LDOLayoutTemplates/README.md

 - Iterate over all the target views (the ones in your view controller's view having a `targetView` outlet pointing at them) and collect all constraints between them.
 These constraints will be _deactivated_ when `apply` is called.
-- Besides the "between views" constraints, width and height constraints are collected as well.
+- Besides the "between views" constraints, width and height constraints are collected as well and handled accordingly.

 ## Author